 - Medical data accessibility: Accessibility of electronic medical records allow patients to receive quality care and help healthcare providers make the right medical decisions and prevent complications.

-- Improved treatment management: IoT devices help track the administration of drugs and the response to the treatment and reduce medical error.
+- Improved treatment management: IoT devices help track the administration of drugs and the response to the treatment and reduce medical errors.

 - Improved healthcare management: Using IoT devices, healthcare authorities can get valuable information about equipment and staff effectiveness and use it to suggest innovations.

-- Research: Since IoT devices are able to collect and analyze a massive amount of data, they have a high potential for medical research purposes.
+- Research: Since IoT devices are can collect and analyze a massive amount of data, they have a high potential for medical research purposes.

 IoT in Healthcare: Challenges and Threats

 Although the Internet of Things can be of great benefit to healthcare, there are still major challenges to address before full-scale implementation.
-The threats and disadvantages of using connected devices in healthcare are as follows:
+Some of the threats and disadvantages of using connected devices in healthcare are: